10 Creative Brainstorming Techniques to Supercharge Your Ideas in 2026

 Zemith Pro-Tip: Use Zemith's Prompt Gallery to generate a list of random, thought-provoking words or scenarios.
 Drop them onto a Zemith Whiteboard and draw visual connections to your core problem.
 When an idea starts to form, switch to the Smart Notepad to instantly flesh it out from a weird connection into a viable concept.

 This technique is a favorite in design agencies and R&D labs for its ability to produce uniquely original ideas.
-It’s also incredibly effective for solo creatives trying to find a way forward; if you’re a writer, you can learn more about how it helps overcome writer's block and get the words flowing again.
+It’s also incredibly effective for solo creatives trying to find a way forward; if you’re a writer, you can learn more about how it helps and get the words flowing again.

 7. Brainwriting (Silent Brainstorming)